oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 1. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
 1. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
 Thus "inability" is encoded as 91251.
+1. Words may not begin with the letters "Y" or "X" as these words are reserved!

+## Majoric -  Phonetic Rules (or lack of)

+In the PAO example given below with characters from 00 to 99, there are 100 characters, 100 actions and 100 objects.
+The actions and objects have just two significant "digital" letters, so thats 400 significant "digital" letters in total.
+So, i'ts easy to choose words that cause no phonetic confusion and thats what I suggest you do.

-1. Phonetic changes: If a letter grouping feels like a completely different letter grouping, change it (e.g. caught - 3781 sounds like cau/t/ - 31 (note: how far to take this is a personal choice).
+1. If a letter grouping feels like a completely different letter grouping, change it (e.g. caught - 3781 sounds like cau/t/ - 31 (note: how far to take this is a personal choice).
-1. As an alternative (or in addition) to doing general phonetic changes, don't use words with problematic spelling like cauGHt.

 ## Majoric - Name, Action, Object Rules (for 2 digit numbers)

 7. Names are created in the same ways as the Dominic system, with the first letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
 1. Actions and objects are created in a similar way as the Major system, but with words of any length.
-Only the first two significant letters are used, when actions and objects are being associated with a person representing a two digit number (as is the case in the example below).
+Only the first two significant "digital" letters are used.
+The persons, actions and objects, are all fixed to the the two digit number, no matter what the context.

 ### Generating Names, Actions, Object